 Zeroeth Law of Thermodynamics

 If two systems are in thermal equilibrium with a third system, they must be in thermal equilibrium with each other.
-This law establishes the concept of temperature.

-Example: If your car is the same temperature as your house and your car is the same temperature and your office, then your home and your office are the same temperature as each other.
+Example: If your car is the same temperature as your house and your car is the same temperature as your office, then your home and your office are the same temperature as each other.

 First Law of Thermodynamics